PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 In the process of creating your window, you can manipulate these lists of elements without having an impact on the elements or on your window.
 Until you perform a "layout" of the list, they are nothing more than lists containing objects (they just happen to be your window's elements).

-Many times your window definition / layout will be a static, straightforward to create.
+Many times your window definition / layout will be static and straightforward to create.

 However, window layouts are not limited to being one of these statically defined list of Elements.

-# Generated Layouts (For sure want to read if you have > 5 repeating elements/rows)
+# Generated Layouts (For sure you want to read if you have > 5 repeating elements/rows)

 There are 5 specific techniques of generating layouts discussed in this section.
 They can be used alone or in combination with each other.